opencasestudies/ocs-bp-vaping-case-study/README.md

-We would like to acknowledge [Renee Johnson](https://www.jhsph.edu/faculty/directory/profile/2848/renee-m-johnson) for assisting in framing the major direction of the case study and for reviewing the case study for reviewing the case study for subject matter content.
+We would like to acknowledge [Renee Johnson](https://www.jhsph.edu/faculty/directory/profile/2848/renee-m-johnson) for assisting in framing the major direction of the case study and for reviewing the case study for subject matter content.

 We would also like to acknowledge the [Bloomberg American Health Initiative](https://americanhealth.jhu.edu/) for funding this work.